shopinvader/odoo-shopinvader/shopinvader_product_variant_selector/readme/DESCRIPTION.rst

 Why not trying to filter the size when changing the color?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because if we do this if you select the size 16

-Then you will have this
+Allowing this would mean that if you select the size 16 you will have something like this:

 .. code-block:: python